How does collective bargaining work in the college system?

 The 2008 CCBA introduced features that had not existed in the 1975 law:

 - Terms and Conditions of Work: The employer can impose terms and conditions of work should a collective agreement expire and a new one has not been negotiated.
+The College Employer Council (CEC) is the only employer body that we are aware of who has done this twice: November 2009 and December 2021.

 - Offer Votes: The employer can “force” a vote on the employer’s last contract offer no earlier than 15 days before the expiry of a collective agreement.
 Whitaker acknowledges the colleges’ request to have the employer call the offer vote “at the employer’s option,” and not the union’s option, on p.
 76 of his report.
 At page 85, he accepts the Colleges’ proposal as his Recommendation #17: “The purpose behind this statutory feature is to permit the employer to test the attractiveness of its bargaining proposal directly with employees.”
+The CEC has called such a vote in 2010, 2017, and now 2022.

 - Binding Arbitration: Although Whitaker recommends deleting the section on binding arbitration from the CCBA, he says the following on page 84: of his report “The parties can always if they wish, agree to settle issues in bargaining by arbitration.
 Although this is a feature of the OLRA [Ontario Labour Relations Act], the CCBA should reflect the thinking that this is not a preferred route for dispute resolution.
 If it does become necessary, then the agreement of the parties or back to work legislation can provide for a mechanism of binding interest arbitration.”
 The law can’t prevent two parties from using arbitration on their own.
 For example, if you were suing someone, they could always agree with you to have an arbitrator settle it instead of the courts.